Predestination

 Predestination, in theology, is the doctrine that all events have been willed by God, usually with reference to the eventual fate of the individual soul.
 Explanations of predestination often seek to address the paradox of free will, whereby God's omniscience seems incompatible with human free will.
-In this usage, predestination can be regarded as a form of religious determinism; and usually predeterminism, also known as theological determinism.
+In this usage, predestination can be regarded as a form of religious determinism; usually predeterminism, also known as theological determinism.